chef/chef-web-docs/chef_master/source/dsl_handler.rst

    * - ``:stream_output``
      - A chunk of data from a single named stream.
    * - ``:handlers_start``
-     - The handler processing phase of the Chef Infra Client run has started.
+     - The handler processing phase of a Chef Infra Client run has started.
    * - ``:handler_executed``
      - The named handler was processed.
    * - ``:handlers_completed``
-     - The handler processing phase of the Chef Infra Client run is complete.
+     - The handler processing phase of a Chef Infra Client run is complete.
    * - ``:provider_requirement_failed``
      - An assertion declared by a provider has failed.
    * - ``:whyrun_assumption``